November 12, 2023 | Digital Strategy | SEO Content |

 Nearly 80% of internet usage will be done on mobile by next year

 As mentioned, 1.7 billion transactions happen through both desktop and mobile devices every year and many millennials and generation X members count their smartphones as their preferred device.
-Mobile trends see nearly 80% of our internet usage to be done on mobile devices by 2018, with mobile exceeding desktops for the first time in 2016.
+Mobile accounts for approximately half of web traffic worldwide.
+In the last quarter of 2023, mobile devices (excluding tablets) generated 58.67 percent of global website traffic.
+Mobiles and smartphones consistently hoovered around the 50 percent mark since the beginning of 2017, before surpassing it in 2020.

 Mobile definitely matters.